 Bring this dessert to all of your holiday get-togethers and quickly become the favorite person in the room.
-It travels really well which makes it great for bringing to all of your family and friend parties this holiday season.
-Halloween, Thanksgiving, or even Christmas!
+It travels well which makes it great for bringing to all of your family and friend parties this holiday season.

 MIX.
 In a large mixing bowl combine the pumpkin puree, evaporated milk, eggs, sugar, pumpkin spice, and salt.
 Mix everything together really well and don’t worry because the batter will be runny.
 That’s normal.

 LAYER.
-Grease a 9 x 13 pan and pour in the batter.
 Sprinkle the yellow cake mix on top of the batter.
-Make sure to gently pat the cake mix down completely covering the batter.
+Gently pat the cake mix down completely covering the batter.
 Spread the chopped pecans evenly over the cake mix layer, then drizzle everything with the melted butter.

 BAKE.
-Bake for 60-80 minutes at 350 degrees.
+Bake for 60-80 minutes.
 After an hour, check the cake every 5 minutes to see if it’s cooked through and set.
 Take it out of the oven and allow the cake to stand for 5-10 minutes before serving.

-This recipes serves about 18 people.
-Depending on your crowd you might want to make two or three 9×13 pans of pumpkin crunch cake to accommodate!
+This recipe serves about 18 people.
+Depending on your crowd, you might want to make two or three 9×13 pans of pumpkin pie crunch to accommodate!